CU-ESIIL/Innovation-Summit-2024/docs/additional-resources/participant_agreement.md

 If you have questions about the Summit, please contact ESIIL at [esiil@colorado.edu](mailto:esiil@colorado.edu).

-#   Guideline for Intellectual Contributions and Credit
+## Guidelines for Intellectual Contributions and Credit

 [ESIIL Guidelines for Intellectual Contributions and Credit](https://drive.google.com/file/d/1WcjV412EzCxohNtjFtca-o2Gpf36ISAX/view)